Wormhole restrictions from quantum energy inequalities: Restrictions to Long Wormholes

-The horizon is located at $r=r+$ \be r_+=MG_N+\sqrt{M^2G_N^2-r_e^2} \,. \ee We note that the near horizon geometry approaches $AdS_2 \times S_2$ which allows us to do the matching with the throat.
-The wormhole interior is given, by $AdS_2 \times S_2$ geometry
+The horizon is located at $r=r+$, where \be r_+=MG_N+\sqrt{M^2G_N^2-r_e^2} \,. \ee We note that the near horizon geometry approaches $AdS_2 \times S_2$, which allows us to do the matching with the throat.
+The~wormhole interior is given by~$AdS_2 \times S_2$ geometry: The matching conditions are where $\ell$ is a free length scale, which is later identified as the effective length of the wormhole in two~dimensions.